Adidas Barricade 2018 Review

 The Definitive Adidas Barricade Review

-My goal is to provide the recreational tennis player or series tennis enthusiast an honest, unbiased look into Adidas newest tennis shoe model - the Barricade and it's cousin, the Barricade Boost.
+My goal is to provide the recreational tennis player or series tennis enthusiast an honest, unbiased look into Adidas newest tennis shoe model – the Barricade and its cousin, the Barricade Boost.

-Adidas has arguably always played second fiddle to Nike in the United States market for the best tennis shoes, but that doesn't make Adidas unworthy.
-Their latest model, the Adidas Barricade and its companion the Barricade Boost are both solid contenders that will give you the edge in footwork on the tennis court.
+Adidas has arguably always played second fiddle to Nike in the United States market for the best tennis shoes, but that doesn’t make Adidas unworthy.
+Their latest model, the Adidas Barricade, and its companion the Barricade Boost are both solid contenders that will give you the edge in footwork on the tennis court.

-Adidas Barricade 2018
+The Adidas Barricade Court Shoe

 Adidas Barricade Backgrounder